Test Detail

 Q. What other tests can be prescribed by your doctor in case of abnormal result?

-Additional tests that may be prescribed to diagnose diabetes in case of abnormal results are: Urine Glucose Test, Blood Glucose - Post prandial (PP), Random Blood Glucose Test, Fasting Blood Glucose Test and Oral Glucose Tolerance Test.
+Additional tests that may be prescribed to diagnose diabetes in case of abnormal results are the urine glucose test, Blood Glucose - Post prandial (PP) test, Random Blood Glucose Test, Fasting Blood Glucose Test, and Oral Glucose Tolerance Test.

-HbA1c measurement gives an average of blood sugar value for past 3 months.
+HbA1c measurement gives an average blood sugar value for the past three months.
 The average blood glucose value (ABG) is a calculated parameter from the reported HbA1c value.
-If HbA1c is same for two people then ABG will automatically be the same.
+If HbA1c is the same for two people, then ABG will automatically be the same.

-Q. How is the HbA1c test different from blood glucose test?
+Q. How is an HbA1c test different from a blood glucose test?

-The blood glucose tests are performed to directly measure the concentration of glucose in your blood at the time of testing (single point in time).
-The HbA1c test indicates the trend of your blood glucose levels over a period of time (8-12 weeks), similar to an average, by measuring the percentage of glycated hemoglobin persisting in blood.
+A blood glucose test is performed to directly measure the glucose concentration in your blood at the time of testing (single point in time).
+Whereas, an HbA1c test indicates the trend of your blood glucose levels over a period of time (8-12 weeks), similar to an average, by measuring the percentage of glycated hemoglobin persisting in blood.

 Q. What are the benefits of lowering your HbA1c level?

-Lowered HbA1c level is an indication of sustained lowered or reduced blood glucose levels over a period of time.
-Long term reduced blood glucose levels in diabetic patients successfully prevents future complications of diabetes, including kidney complications, nerve damage, damage to the retina, cardiovascular diseases, and diabetic foot among others.
-Research has shown that a reduction of just about 1% in HbA1c level reduces the risk of death due to cardiovascular diseases by 45%.
+A lowered HbA1c level is an indication of sustained lowered or reduced blood glucose levels over a period of time.
+Long-term reduced blood glucose levels in diabetic patients successfully prevent future complications of diabetes, including kidney complications, nerve damage, damage to the retina, cardiovascular diseases, and diabetic foot, among others.
+Research has shown that a reduction of just about 1% in HbA1c levels reduces the risk of death due to cardiovascular diseases by 45%.

 + more